Should Belchamp Walter ever become famous these pages are in anticipation of that event.

 The History of Belchamp Walter.

 This page is not an attempt to provide a comprehensive history of the village, there is a more complete synopsis (author unknown) on the Village Hall website.
 For the incumbents of Belchamp Walter, the Manor and Hall, please see my page on St. Mary's church.
-I also have a page on Belchamp Hall itself information on which deals with the history from the time the Raymond family were partons and even part of the clergy.
+I also have a page on Belchamp Hall itself information on which deals with the history from the time the R_____ family were partons and even part of the clergy.

 The settlement of Belchamp Walter (Walter Belchamp) was recorded in the Doomsday Survey, William the Conqueror's massive stock-take of his new lands.
-From 1066 to the present time some is known about the village particularly after the Raymond family purchasing the Manor in 1611.
-Prior to that time, in the years between Conquest and "the Raymond years", the information is, like a lot of British history a little sketchy.
+From 1066 to the present time some is known about the village particularly after the R______ family purchasing the Manor in 1611.
+Prior to that time, in the years between Conquest and "the R______ years", the information is, like a lot of British history a little sketchy.
 Leading up to the Norman Conquest, in the years of Edward the Confessor (1042 - 1066), the settlement was under Saxon control.
 William allowed Ulfwine/Ulwine/Ulwin, a Saxon noble to remain but eventually gave the manor to the de Veres.
 This was probably in recognition of services for the Conquest.
 Alberic de Vere, Sheriff of Beckshire, Chamberlain to William 1 and resident of Earls Colne was in control of the region.

-The 16th Century manor house was replaced by the current Belchamp Hall in 1720/1721 by John Raymond III.
+The 16th Century manor house was replaced by the current Belchamp Hall in 1720/1721 by John R_____ III.
 The manor house was probably built prior to when it "came to" John Wentworth in 1539 and was probably of Vernacular architectural design.
 A few other such structures still exist in the village.

 The crossroads, the pond and the Forge are shown below.
 The brick wall had a circuler structure, possibly the remains of the forge fire pit, behind it.
 As recently as 2015 you could see this structure which looked like a pond.
 This has now been redeveloped.

 The current village, the cross-roads and duck pond, are relatively modern.
 I believe that the original village centred around the church and Belchamp Brook, south of what is now Belchamp Hall.
 The brook and the flood plain berween Belchamp Walter and Bulmer/Gestingthorpe were probably used for farming and possibly the location of the vinyard.
 The brrok had been diverted at one point to serve as a mill race for the water mill that is now Lovejoy's Mill.
-The water mill was not listed and was converted to a holiday rental b Charles Raymond in 2009.
+The water mill was not listed and was converted to a holiday rental b Charles R______ in 2009.
 However, the structure does still contain remnants of the original.

 The quote is from "Water Mills and Steam Mills in Essex" - Adam Garwood Aug 2008 ESAH, Essex Society for Archaeology and History - See also my dedicated page on Belchamp Walter, the Water Mill